vchavali/svadhyayam.github.io/tcm-1.1.1.annotation.md

 A structured mental state also has two parts: a <span class="annotation tl" data-v="*">subject<span class="annotation tltxt" data-v="*">viśēṣyam</span></span> and a <span class="annotation tl" data-v="*">predicate<span class="annotation tltxt" data-v="*">viśēṣaṇam</span></span>.
 The predicate is also called a <span class="annotation tl" data-v="*">mode<span class="annotation tltxt" data-v="*">prakāraḥ</span></span>.
 When a property Q appears as the mode of a mental state M, we say that M is <span class="annotation tl" data-v="*">Q-modulated<span class="annotation tltxt" data-v="*">tatprakārakam</span></span>.

-A mental state is factive if its structure matches up with the structure of a fact.
+A mental state is factual if its structure matches up with the structure of a fact.
 In other words, if its subject is a locus of its mode.
 Because observations typically present multiple properties of their subjects, we could define factuality as: all modes are subject located.

 The double negation "not being modulated by a subject unlocated property" is just a Nyāya way of saying "all modes are subject located properties".
 Naiyyāyikas don't like saying "all X are Y", but prefer to express this as "there is no X that is not Y".
 It's a stylistic thing.
 Mainly, it cuts the number of quantifiers in your logic from one to two.

 ## Argument 1
 This is a subtle but important idea; and reveals something deep about the structure of observation.

 The idea is this.
-Accepting some combination of (1)-(4) as the definition of evidentiality means that an evidential mental state is (1) factive, (2) nonrecollective.
+Accepting some combination of (1)-(4) as the definition of evidentiality means that an evidential mental state is (1) factual, (2) nonrecollective.

 And, moreover, evidential constitutivism claims that